Working in the outdoors

 You don’t need to be physically fit to work outdoors as the focus is on your relationship with the earth – it is not about fitness, but it is about slowing down enough to be in relationship with both yourself and the earth around and beneath you and seeing how this deeper connection facilitates personal and interpersonal change or, in terms of supervision, how the natural world helps sustain you in your work.

 ― Albert Einstein

 I have always felt deeply connected to the outdoors having been brought up on a farm in rural Ireland.
 I have fostered this connection in recent years and, as a result, I now feel much more alive and connected into the world when I am outside.

 Having trained as a counsellor and psychotherapist I worked indoors for many years with my clients but slowly became aware that I wanted to bring my own increasing connection with nature into the work with clients.
 Having personally experienced how my deepening connection with the natural world aids my own healing and my work as a psychotherapist I now offer outdoor psychotherapy as an option to clients.

-I also run a variety of outdoor workshops with my colleague and partner, Pam Winter.
+I also run a variety of outdoor workshops.
 The focus in these events, which normally run for one or two days over a weekend, is developing our connection with the natural world and deepening our relationship with ourselves through that connection.

 Below are a number of related websites you might find interesting:

 Click here to visit ecopsychology.org.uk

 Click here to visit greenspirit.org.uk